hazelgrove/livelits-paper/pldi21/artifact/README.txt

     action that causes the error to be reported in the syntax tree), but as we move away from string encodings this will no longer be necessary so we chose not to add this temporary measure.

+Thank you for the time and effort you have put into reviewing our artifact!